 Fruit yield measurements

-There was no statistical difference between lines in every gene and between genes for weight and numbers of fruit.
+In terms of weight and numbers of fruit, there were no statistical differences between transgenic lines derived from each construct and different constructs.
 The average of fruit weight and number of fruit which were harvested in given time were 49.1 (±5.03) and 36.9 (±5.97).

 Discussion

 In this study, we generated dark purple tomatoes with approximately 4-fold and 2-fold increases in the levels of anthocyanins in tomato peel and flesh, respectively, compared to the DR-expressing tomatoes after co-expression of CHI in the DR-expressing tomato plants (Fig 5a).
-This result suggests that the conversion of naringenin chalcone to naringenin, catalyzed by CHI, is still a bottleneck in the anthocyanin biosynthesis pathway, though DR in tomatoes induce the expression of endogenous CHI.
+This result suggests that the conversion of naringenin chalcone to naringenin, catalyzed by CHI, is still a bottleneck in the anthocyanin biosynthesis pathway, though DR in tomatoes induces the expression of endogenous CHI.
 In addition to increased anthocyanins, we also observed a significant increase in total flavonol content after the addition of CHI to DR-expressing lines (Fig 5c) in tomato peel.
-With respect to flavonol content in tomato peel, it seems the DR may have less impact on total flavonol accumulation than CHI alone lines, which was confirmed by comparing flavonol content from CHI and CHI/DR lines.
+With respect to flavonol content in tomato peel, it seems the DR may have less impact on total flavonol accumulation than CHI alone lines, which was confirmed by comparing flavonol content from CHI and CHI/DR lines (Fig 5c).
 It is probably due to the tendency of DR to shift the pathways towards anthocyanin production and away from other flavonol production.

 Compared to peel tissue, it is hard to achieve substantial increase of anthocyanin content in flesh.
 However, several groups reported flavonol increase in flesh by overexpressing some genes.
 Colliver (2002) (Colliver et al. 2002) reported that concomitant expression of CHI, CHS, F3H and FLS in tomato flesh increases flavonol content.
 Overexpression of CHI, CHS, and F3H led to an increase of dihydrokaempferol, which is one major branch point between anthocyanins and flavonols.
 Overexpression of FLS ensured a major shift towards the flavonol pathway and an increase in kaempferol, a flavonol.
 Among the 4 genes, CHS plays key role for flavonol production in flesh.
 There was no report that Del/Ros could upregulate CHS or FLS (Butelli et al. 2008).
 Interestingly, the flesh of our DR overexpressing tomatoes was visibly purple without upregulation of CHS and FLS, even though it can act as a reportedly bottleneck.
 This suggests that while CHS is an important bottleneck early in the pathway, it may not be as important as upregulation of genes dedicated to anthocyanin production such as DFR, ANS, 3-GT, and 5-GT for increased anthocyanin content.
 That indicates there may already be sufficient substrate available for anthocyanin production after upregulation of PAL, CHI, and F3H.
 Our CHI gene produced a moderate increase in both flavonol and anthocyanin content in the flesh after stacking DR genes.
 Reportedly, the DR gene upregulates not only CHI, but also PAL, and F3H.
 All these genes play a role in conversion of phenylalanine into flavonol precursors known as dihydroflavonols.
 Dihydroflavols occur at the branching point between anthocyanin and flavonols.